 For instance, say Melody encounters the police at a house that has been set on fire.
 The police begin to question her about what she saw.
 Because they're questioning her as a witness and have not restrained her movement in any way, they're not required to give her Miranda warnings.
 However, during the questioning, Melody mentions a detail that the police don't believe she could have known without being involved in the fire.
 They then arrest her on suspicion of arson and inform her of her Miranda rights.
 The police can use as evidence anything she said before they gave her the Miranda warning and anything she chose to say after.

 To invoke your Miranda rights (even the right to remain silent), you must say something to police that indicates you are choosing to remain silent and want the interrogation to end or that you want an attorney.
 Staying quiet in the face of the questioning is not enough to invoke Miranda or to make the interrogation stop.
-Conversely, if a person answers questions after being given Miranda warnings, courts consider the person to have knowingly waived his or her Miranda rights.
+On the other hand, if a person answers questions after being given Miranda warnings, courts consider the person to have knowingly waived (given up) their Miranda rights.

 Invoking Miranda rights isn't a one-time deal.
 A person may invoke Miranda rights at any time during the interrogation, even after answering some questions.
 Upon invoking Miranda, the interrogation must end.